 The recoverable amount of a CGU is determined based on value-in-use calculations.
-These calculations use free cash flow projections for the next five years based on financial budgets and economic growth rates approved by the Executive Board.
+These calculations use free cash flow projections for the next five years based on financial budgets and economic growth rates approved by the Senior Executive Team.

-Key assumptions used for value-in-use calculations by regions (grouped as in Note 3):
+The following key assumptions for value-in-use calculations were used in 2017: